Tejabandamidi/INF502/Assignment1.md

 @@ -0,0 +1 @@
 +# Another file that will receive a line of code... at least.

+The default branch is called a 'Master' branch.
+While, other branches are evolved through the actions of the commits.
+As the current branch we are on is math, it is also our main branch.
+In other words, it is master branch.

 ```

 4. Write a command sequence to merge the non-master branch into `master`.